 Mathematical and Actuarial Demography

-- How can life expectancy be estimated at the county level in Germany?
-Small population numbers are methodically challenging, as only 30,000 people live in some counties.
-In this project, the research group is investigating how precise and accurate estimates can be despite such small sample sizes.
+- What methods and models can be used to estimate life expectancy at the county level in Germany?
+Small population numbers are methodically challenging, as only 30,000 people live in some German counties, for example.
+We investigate how to obtain precise and accurate estimates despite such small sample sizes.

-- Is the mortality rate in the highest age groups actually decelerating?
-Rau and his team are investigating this question together with colleagues from the Karolinska Institutet in Stockholm.
-They use Swedish register data, one of the most reliable data sources for mortality estimations.
+- Is the mortality rate in the highest age groups decelerating?
+We investigate this question together with colleagues from the Karolinska Institute in Stockholm.
+Our research is based on register data, one of the most reliable data sources for mortality estimations.

-- How can demography use artificial intelligence methods?
-In demography, the use of machine learning methods is not yet widespread.
-Using data from the National Health Interview Survey, the group examines whether the newly developed methods allow better predictions of the remaining lifetime than classical approaches.
+- In what way can demographic research benefit from methods of artificial intelligence?
+The use of machine learning methods is not yet widespread in demography.
+Based on data from the National Health Interview Survey, our group examines whether the newly developed methods allow for better predictions to be made of the remaining lifetime than do classic approaches.